MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-enterprise.md

 With an enterprise configuration, you can work with your production-grade data within a scalable, multi-machine setup, and benefit from enterprise-grade security.

-This configuration includes one or more web nodes and one or more compute nodes, each of which can scaled independently.
+This configuration includes one or more web nodes and one or more compute nodes, each of which can scaled independently.  **Web nodes** act as HTTP REST endpoints with which users can interact directly to make API calls.
+Web nodes also access the data in the database and send requests to the compute node for processing.
+**Compute nodes** are used to execute R code as a session or service.
+Each compute node has its own pool of R shells.
 Scaling up compute nodes enables you to have more R execution shells and benefit from load balancing across these compute nodes.

 Scaling up web nodes enables an active-active configuration that allows you to load balance the incoming API requests.
 Additionally, when you have multiple web nodes, you'll need to use a [SQL Server or PostgreSQL database](configure-remote-database.md) so that data and web services can be shared and available for all requests across web node services.